Harsheys21/Maximum-Likelihood-Estimate-Classification/README.md

     Choices: "none", "add1", "linear"
 ```

-By default, runs unigram model with no smoothing
+By default, runs unigram model with no smoothing.
+Please note that linear interpolation overrides the feature flag.
+Linear
+Interpolation only works with the trigram model.